fuzzylabs/edge-vision-power-estimation/torch_trt/README.md

 It is not particularly clear which approach to prefer for a new user.
 For this experiment, I used `Dyanmo` approach that uses a FX Graph Module to create a TensorRT module.

+Additionally, there are two approaches to create tensorrt module using `Dynamo`

+* `torch.compile` [approach](https://pytorch.org/TensorRT/dynamo/torch_compile.html): This approach did not provide a way to get the underlying tensorrt engine.

+* [Exported program approach](https://pytorch.org/TensorRT/dynamo/dynamo_export.html) which is what we use as our approach that provides a way to access the converted tensorrt module.

-There were few notes/limitations to this library.
+There were few notes/limitations regarding `Torch-Tensorrt` library.

-* Dynamo approach does not provide `INT8` support at the moment.
+* Dynamo approach does not provide `INT` precision support at the moment.

 * `use_python_runtime` parameter to the compiler changes which profiler is being used.
   * If set to `True`, it uses [PythonTorchTensorRTModule](https://github.com/pytorch/TensorRT/blob/d11ff5c14cb45c975b4a9698b211ebacf1a36bb7/py/torch_tensorrt/dynamo/runtime/_PythonTorchTensorRTModule.py#L26C7-L26C32) as it's runtime.
 This approach _does not_ provide an option in it's [enable_profiling](https://github.com/pytorch/TensorRT/blob/d11ff5c14cb45c975b4a9698b211ebacf1a36bb7/py/torch_tensorrt/dynamo/runtime/_PythonTorchTensorRTModule.py#L417) function to save the layer-wise latency.
 It instead just prints the traces on the stdout.